xkunwu/xkunwu.github.io/research/18HandPose/18HandPose.md

     </figcaption>
 </figure>

-Some recent works have observed that adding supervision in the intermediate stages of pipeline can produce better results - higher accuracy and more stable convergence.
+Some recent works have observed that adding supervision in the intermediate stages of the pipeline can produce better results - higher accuracy and more stable convergence.
 In our work, We following the intermediate supervision approach: guidance maps are adopted in our pipeline to produce hidden space supervision.

 ### Sparse vs dense guidance maps
-Most of the previous works use sparse guidance maps, e.g. heatmaps (Fig~1 a) that showing the probability of each target joint.
+Most of the previous works use sparse guidance maps, e.g. heatmaps (Fig~1 a) that show the probability of each target joint.
-In our approach, we mainly discuss "dense guidance maps" - the confidence score extends to entire input domain (Fig~1 b-d).
+In our approach, we mainly discuss "dense guidance maps" - the confidence score extends to the entire input domain (Fig~1 b-d).

 #### The failure of sparse supervision approach
 Think about the characteristics of probability maps before moving on - we can easily find there is a dilemma of choosing the variance: